dockergiant/rolldev/docs/services.md

 ## Customizable Settings

-When spinning up global services via `docker-compose` RollDev uses `~/.roll` as the project directory allowing a `.env` placed at `~/.roll/.env` to function for overriding variables in the `docker-compose` configuration used to deploy these services.
+When spinning up global services via `docker-compose` RollDev uses `~/.roll` as the project directory allowing a `.env.roll` placed at `~/.roll/.env.roll` to function for overriding variables in the `docker-compose` configuration used to deploy these services.

 The following options are available (with default values indicated):